simpsonlab/simpsonlab.github.io/_posts/2015-05-01-understanding-poa.md

 that are three bases from the start are aligned to each other, but are mismatches; similarly with the `C` and `T` towards the end.

-We keep track of both the predecessor/succssor nodes and all 'aligned-to' nodes.
+We keep track of both the predecessor/successor nodes and all 'aligned-to' nodes.
 We walk along the sequence we are inserting and its calculated alignment.
-We insert nodes in the sequence if they are not aligned to anything, or none of the nodes that it directly or indirectly aligns to have the same base; otherwise, we re-use that node and simply add new edges if necessary to it.
+We insert nodes in the sequence if they are not aligned to anything, or none of the nodes that it directly or indirectly aligns to have the same base; otherwise, we re-use that node and simply add new edges to it if necessary.

 In more detail, the steps we take are as follows: